mdozmorov/TCGAsurvival/README.md

 # Scripts to extract TCGA data for survival analysis.

 - `CELLX_analysis.Rmd` - Tumor-normal expression of selected gene in all TCGA cancers.
 In which cancers expression of the selected gene up- or downregulated the most in tumor vs. normal comparison.
+See the instructions in the document.
+Change `gene <- "XXXX"` as needed.
+Output is the HTML file.

 - `survival.Rmd` - a pipeline to run survival analyses.
-Based on `survival.R`
+Based on `survival.R`.
+Change
     - `Analysis 1` - Selected genes, selected cancers, no clinical annotations.
 Results are in `res.genes.Analysis1` folder.
     - `Exploratory` - All genes, selected cancers, no clinical annotations.
 Not run by default.
     - `Analysis 2` - Selected genes, all (or selected) cancers, no clinical annotations.
 Results are in `res.genes.Analysis2` folder.